hyperstack-org/hyperstack/docs/rails-installation/file-structure.md

 ### Server Side Operations

-Operations are Hyperstack's way of providing *Service Objects*: classes that perform some operation not strictly belonging to a single model, and often involving other services such as remote APIs.
+Operations are Hyperstack's way of providing *Service Objects*: classes that perform some operation not strictly belonging to a single model, and often involving other services such as remote APIs.  *The idea of Operations comes from the [Trailblazer Framework.](https://trailblazer.to/2.0/gems/operation/2.0/index.html)*

 As such Operations can be useful strictly on the server side, and so can be added to the `app/operations` directory.

 Server side operations can also be remotely run from the client.
 Such operations are defined as subclasses of `Hyperstack::ServerOp`.

-The right way to define a `ServerOp` is to place its basic definition including its parameter signature in the `hyperstack/operations` directory, and then placing the rest of the operations definition in the `app/operations` directory.
+The right way to define a `ServerOp` is to place its basic definition including its parameter signature in the `hyperstack/operations` directory, and then placing the rest of the operation's definition in the `app/operations` directory.

 ### Policies